 The ATDH is administered via computer at Prometric test centers throughout the US, its territories, and in Canada.
-Prior to September 1, 2023, administration occurred during predefined testing windows throughout the year.
-On September 1, 2023, the ATDH program transitioned to year-round testing.
-Under year-round testing, a candidate is permitted to attempt the ATDH on any day of the year for which they can secure a testing appointment, provided they meet established ATDH eligibility criteria.
-Year-round testing provides candidates and dental hygiene programs with additional flexibility relative to window testing.
+Administration occurs during predefined testing windows throughout the year.
 Table 1 presents the ATDH administration schedule.
 The total administration time is four hours and 50 minutes (290 minutes), including the tutorial, scheduled breaks, and survey.